ChadFusco/Sanctuary-API/README.md

 ### **19. Get Confession By ID**

-Get a single confession by the confession ID.
+Get a single confession by the confession ID. `userVoteStatus` is an integer indicating the current user's pops/plops status for the comment: 1 indicates popped, -1 indicates plopped, and 0 indicates neither (user has not yet voted).

 **`GET /confessions/:confession_id`**